pqrs-org/pqrs.org/sites/showyedge/content/en/docs/configuration/indicator-size-configuration/index.md

 You can put the indicator by custom size and origin.

 1. [Open preferences window](../open-preferences-window/).
+2. Choose `Custom Frame` from the sidebar.
-2. Open `Advanced` tab, then enable `Use custom frame`, and then adjust the indicator size and origin.
+3. Enable `Use custom frame`, and then adjust the indicator size and origin.
     {{< local-image src="images/indicator-size@2x.png" >}}

 ### Tips

 -   You can specify size by pixel or percentage of screen.
-    -   (e.g., width = 100%, height = 20px)
+    -   (e.g., width = 100%, height = 20pt)
--   Choose `lower-left` from origin options if you want to put indicator to the bottom of screen.
+-   Choose `Lower-Left` from origin options if you want to put indicator to the bottom of screen.